Solidton Unveils 2025-2026 Plan For Multi-Feature Ecosystem

+(MENAFN- GlobeNewsWire - Nasdaq) The multi-feature platform designed by these developers includes a marketplace and decentralized financial services, among others.

-(MENAFN- Zex PR Wire) Tokyo, Japan, 2nd September 2024, ZEX PR WIRE , The Solidton team is seeing increasing hype over its project by having new ambitions for the future.
+Tokyo, Japan, Sept.
+02, 2024 (GLOBE NEWSWIRE) -- The Solidton team is seeing increasing hype over its project by having new ambitions for the future.
 The expectations of 2025 and 2026 come closer as Solidton gets ready for growth with clearly defined targets in place.

 The multi-feature platform designed by these developers includes a marketplace and decentralized financial services, among others.
 This large ecosystem is the first of its kind, offering strong integration between the metaverse and decentralized finance (DeFi).